The Murder of JonBenét Ramsey: Why the Case Is Still Open.

 The sequence.

-- Dec 26, 1996 A ransom note is reported; JonBenét is later found dead in the basement of the family home.
+- Dec 26, 1996 Patsy Ramsey reports a ransom note and her daughter missing; JonBenét is found dead in a basement room of the family home about seven hours later.

 - 1997–1998 The investigation proceeds amid intense media coverage and criticism of the compromised scene.

-- 2008 “Touch DNA” testing leads the DA to clear the immediate family and apologize.
+- Jul 2008 Touch-DNA testing leads the DA to formally clear the immediate family and apologize.

 Full bibliography.

-- Boulder County Coroner, autopsy report on JonBenét Ramsey (1997).
+- Boulder County Coroner, autopsy report on JonBenét Ramsey (1997): homicide; asphyxia by strangulation associated with craniocerebral trauma.

-- Boulder District Attorney Mary Lacy, letter to John Ramsey clearing the family on DNA grounds (July 2008).
+- Boulder District Attorney Mary Lacy, letter to John Ramsey formally clearing the immediate family on DNA grounds (July 9, 2008).

 Frequently asked questions.